 The cultural and security considerations for alcohol use differ greatly in Guatemala and the U.S. Volunteers must understand and evaluate the social and cultural implications of alcohol use in their communities.
 Peace Corps service has many stressors and it is important for applicants to bring healthy self-care practices and coping strategies that will help them during service.
 Additional conversations and guidance on coping strategies will be shared during Pre-Service Training.

 Learn more about the Volunteer experience in Guatemala: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Peace Corps/Guatemala is happy to accommodate cross-sector couples.
-We will identify communities with sufficient work opportunities for both volunteers.
-Your partner can apply and must qualify for: Maternal and Child Health Promoter
+Peace Corps Guatemala is happy to accommodate cross-sector couples.
+Staff will identify communities with sufficient work opportunities for both Volunteers.
+Your partner can apply and must qualify for service as a Maternal and Child Health Promoter.

 Couples will not live together during the ten weeks of Pre-Service Training.
-Guatemala’s community-based training model places trainees in communities based on their technical program and Spanish level.
-Special considerations are given to couples so that they live in nearby communities and they will have more flexibility to see each other (e.g. on weekends).
-Language acquisition and cultural integration increase when each member of the couple lives with a separate host family.
+Guatemala’s community-based training model places Trainees in communities based on their technical program and Spanish level.
+Special considerations are given to couples so that they live in nearby communities, offering them more flexibility to see each other during training (e.g., on weekends).
+Peace Corps Guatemala has also found that language acquisition and cultural integration increase when each member of the couple lives with a separate host family.
 After training, couples will live together for the duration of their service.